NEWS

 Option 2

-Sail east through Indonesia and then clear out at Ambon or Jayapura in the province of Papua on the island of New Guinea, then head for Gove or Thursday Island.
-This is again upwind although heading for Gove will give some sailing angle on the wind.
-Some yachts have found this upwind sailing to Thursday Island very tough.
+Sail east through Indonesia and then clear out at Ambon then head for Gove or Thursday Island.
+This is also upwind although heading for Gove may give you a better sailing angle on the wind.
+In past years some yachts have reported this upwind sailing to Thursday Island very tough.
+If you have cleared out of Indonesia and wish to take a break on your passage east you can stopover in Dili in Timor Leste, please see the Sail Timor Leste web site for details about visiting Timor Leste with your yacht.

 Option 3

-3. Head east from Borneo or the Philippines and sail over the top of PNG staying north of the equator till far enough east that you can turn SW and sail against the South East Trades.
-This will take you a long way east (eg past Bougainville Is) as once you come south of the equator the SE trades hit you together with an an adverse current and it is hard yards.
-Whether to stop in various islands in PNG (eg Manus, Louisiades etc) is an issue to do with security, timing and how much continuous sailing you wish to do.
-This last option could involve almost a month of continuous sailing if you do not wish to stop or island hop through PNG islands.
+Head east from Borneo or the Philippines and sail over the top of PNG staying north of the equator till far enough east that you can turn SW and sail against the South East Trades.
+This will take you a long way east past Bougainville Island as once you come south of the equator the SE trades hit you together with an an adverse current and it is hard yards.
+Whether to stop in various islands in Papua New Guinea including Manus and the Louisiades is an issue to do with security, timing and how much continuous sailing you wish to do.
+This last option could involve almost a month of continuous sailing if you do not wish to stop or island hop through Papua New Guinea islands.

 Option 4

-One final option is to sail north of PNG via Pulau then south passing east of PNG or the Solomons.
+One final option is to clear out of Indonesia at Jayapura then sail north of Papua New Guinea via Pulau then south passing east of Papua New Guinea or the Solomon Islands before heading south.

 Web support | Privacy